Do Indicators and Trading Robots Really Work?

 In some cases, beginner traders like to use Indicators that help them to perform basic tasks.
 These tasks include things like drawing Trend Lines and Support and Resistance lines.

 This might be a good idea for beginners as they lack experience.
-However, traders should not use those things like a crutch and become dependant on them.
+However, traders should not use those things like a crutch and become dependent on them.

 There are very few things that traders really need Indicators and Trading Robots for.